 Liability is essentially the legal responsibility for damages or injury caused by one party to another.
 In car accidents, liability typically falls on the driver who was at fault for the accident.
 This can be due to several factors, such as distracted driving, speeding, or even simply not paying attention to the road.
 If the driver caused the accident, then they will be held liable for any damage or injury that resulted from it.

 There are exceptions to this rule, however.
 In some cases, car accidents can be caused by factors that are out of the driver’s control.
 For example, if a car accident is caused by a mechanical failure, then the liability may fall on the car manufacturer instead of the driver.
 In other cases, weather conditions may be to blame for an accident.
-If a car skids on ice and causes an accident, the driver will not be held liable.
+If a car skids on ice and causes an accident that could affect the car and lead to autobody repair the driver will not be held liable.

 Common Injuries from Car Accidents

 Car accidents can cause a wide variety of injuries, ranging from minor scrapes and bruises to more serious injuries like broken bones and concussions.
-In some cases, car accidents can even be fatal.
-Some of the most common injuries that result from car accidents include:
+In some cases, car accidents can even be fatal and will resolve in needing emergency surgery from surgeons similar to Dr Timothy Steel.

 - Whiplash: This is a neck injury caused by the sudden jerking motion of the head, which often happens in rear-end collisions.
 Symptoms of whiplash can include neck pain, headaches, and dizziness.